-- 8) Smoothly apply recommended sealant (KE4560RTV, Part Code 60Y000-11 or 4A0683-01) to the thermistor holder concave. - 9) Attach the new thermistor to the suction pipe in the same position as the previous thermistor.
-Be very careful to prevent damage to the leads.
-Secure it using the thermistor holder and recommended foam insulation. - 10) Secure the insulation using the plastic cable ties. - Connect the thermistor leads through the bushing of the control box to the K3 connector on the control board.
-Note: Do not cut the leads of the thermistor while installing it. - 12) Replace the control box cover and the panels in their correct positions. - 13) Turn on the power supply.
+- 8) Smoothly apply recommended sealant (KE4560RTV, Part Code 60Y000-11 or 4A0683-01) to the thermistor holder concave. - 9) Attach the new thermistor to the suction pipe very carefully to prevent damage to the leads.
+Secure it using the thermistor holder and recommended foam insulation. - 10) Secure the insulation using the plastic cable ties. - 11) Connect the thermistor leads through the bushing of the control box to the K3 connector on the control board.Note: Do not cut the leads of the thermistor while installing it. - 12) Replace the control box cover and the panels in their correct positions. - 13) Turn on the power supply.